 Staff are trained in e-safety issues and we educate pupils on how to keep themselves safe online and how to use new technologies responsibly.
 We have clear e-Safety Rules and Sanctions which are prominently displayed throughout the school.
 Pupils also participate in e-safety awareness projects such as National Safer Internet Day and Anti-Bullying Week.

 We aim to help parents understand e-safety issues and risks and provide information on how parents can help keep their children stay safe on-line at home.
 Please view our Computing policies below and if you require further information on any computing or e-safety issue please contact:

-Miss J. Talbot, Deputy Head (Child Protection officer and e-Safety Coordinator)
+Miss J. Talbot, Headteacher (Child Protection officer and e-Safety Coordinator)

 The Internet can be a wonderful learning tool with information resources which provide new opportunities for learning and sharing of information.
 However, parents should be aware of the potential dangers posed to their children on-line and take measures to ensure their children can enjoy using the internet safely.

 Online (e-safety) Policy